 But is that all social selling is?
 A buzzword?
 Is social selling just finding your target account on LinkedIn, doing some digging into the buying committee and connecting with them via a personalized connection request?

 The short answer is no. Social selling is much more than a one-off connection request or a synonym for social media.
 It represents a deeper change in thinking, a more refined process of digital selling behavior and a strategy for using the toolset to weave it all together.
+To start with the social selling check the ultimate guide here.

 The result, when done right, is proven to boost the bottom line.